tstout/db-tools/README.md

 db.io Features
 ---
 * Specify the columns you want via plain old java interfaces.
 No need to implement or generate all that getter/setter noise.
-All the getInt/String/Date etc on a ResultSet is automatic.
+* All the getInt, getString, getDate, etc. on a ResultSet is automatic.

 * Need migration support for your schema?
 Of course you do.
 A simple migration API is provided (backed by liquibase).